SheruShafiq/Bit-Exam-Main/docs/daily_log.md

 - Created a dynamic title component that accepts text as props (Not tested yet)
 - Created the header component
 - Implemented the LandingPage content (as per client's request, currently using the same content as the parent website facatuur)
+> ## **15/03/2023**
+- Encountered a premium subscription wall for attatchments on the emailJs API
+- Created the application form page
+- Created custom input components for the form
+- Custom made input components weren't working so implemented and customized Material UI's input components
+- Updated the API to use the new input components
+- Tested the API and it works
+- Updated the Jira board and user stories